vegaprotocol/specs/protocol/0068-MATC-matching_engine.md

          * If there is no match the order will be cancelled.
          * If there is a partial match then the remaining will be cancelled.
        * Incoming [PEGGED](./0014-ORDT-order_types.md#order-pricing-methods) orders will be repriced and placed on the book if possible.
-         * If the price is invalid it will be parked.
+         * If the price is invalid it will be parked (and have it's status set to PARKED).
      * A [Fill or KILL (FOK)](./0014-ORDT-order-types.md#time-in-force---validity) order:
        * Incoming [MARKET](./0014-ORDT-order_types.md#order-pricing-methods) MARKET orders will be matched fully if the volume is available, otherwise the order is cancelled.
        * Incoming [LIMIT](./0014-ORDT-order_types.md#order-pricing-methods) orders will either be: